Service-Learning and Civic Engagement

 Through service learning, MC students meet new people, learn new skills, and make a difference for a day, a week, or a semester.

 We support MC’s goal to foster community building, civic responsibility, and intercultural understanding by working to enrich the life of the community, serve as a place for neutral public dialog, and advance social justice.

 Find a Service-Learning Project

-Spirit of Service Days are opportunities to learn and serve with local organizations for a day with other MC students.
+Learn and serve with local organizations for a day with other MC students.
 Past Spirit of Service Days have included Good Deeds Day, MLK Day of Service, Accenture Day of Service, annual Earth Day clean-ups, and Homeless Resource Day.

 More than 35 percent of public school students are eligible for free or reduced meals during the school week.
 Smart Sacks bridge the gap between Friday and Monday, providing nutritious foods for children and their families who might not have another meal until after the weekend.

 Montgomery College's Offices of Student Life and Service-Learning Program currently supports elementary schools in areas in or around Germantown, Rockville, and Takoma Park/Silver Spring.

 Through Manna Food, Montgomery College students on all three campuses help over a hundred children every week.